IonicaBizau/ionicabizau.net/pages/home.md

 but I didn't like it!
 Later, I will discover really better programming languages.

 In the end of 2012, I became a member of the [jillix team][1], a Swiss company, working as web developer.
+That's how I met Node.JS.

-In my free time I like to write plugins and modules, publishing them on [GitHub][2].
+In my free time I like to write plugins and modules (most of them written in JavaScript/Node.JS), publishing them on [GitHub][2].
 There I maintain more than 100 open source projects.
 I love JavaScript a lot.
 It's easy and powerful... just perfect for me.
 Also, sometimes I write small bash scripts that optimize my work.

 I am a [StackOverflow user][3], being on 22nd position from top 200 users from Romania.
 You can checkout [my profile][4].